Moratinos to El Burgo Ranero, 27.7km

 As I entered San Nicolás del Real Camino, I passed by the first bar, where all the other pilgrims were and looked for the second bar, the road less taken…

 And true to the sign, it IS a cool place – outdoor dining in the shadows of the old church, surrounded by flower gardens, and Hindi Zahra playing in the background.
 In addition to being a very cool place, they made a delicious omelet and had fair-sized coffee.
 There was one downside to this idyllic breakfast that involved two Tomcats and a molly, it’s too vulgar to share on this blog…but maybe it would make a good lesson on the merging of spiritual and physical, heaven and earth. ; )

 After breakfast in San Nicolás, the walk was uneventful, just a steady plod through the Meseta and ever-westward.
-These plants, I believe (but could be wrong) the Spanish Broom, line many of the trails on this part of the Camino.
+The Spanish Broom lines many of the trails on this part of the Camino.
 The fragrance is one of the best in the world, second only to Texas Mountain Laurel.

 I kept walking through Bercianos del Real Camino, the regularly scheduled end of this Stage.
 I had my sights set on El Burgo Ranero, another 7.4km away.
 I made it to El Burgo in the mid-afternoon and found the first two albergues and the first two hostels “completo”, the most frightful word for a pilgrim without reservations.